Harassment of Loons Prohibited

 Portable toilets are marked with white buoys.

-Beaching is permitted between the signs, only at designated sites (see Quabbin Reservoir Fishing Map ).
+Beaching is permitted between the signs, only at designated sites for restroom facility use only (see Quabbin Reservoir Fishing Map ).

 Ten-minute limit per boat.